-The LOI review process will take approximately eight weeks from the deadline date.
-The review committee will select the strongest LOIs which meet the eligibility criteria in the sections above.
+The LOI review process will take approximately 8 weeks from the deadline date.
+The review committee will select the strongest LOIs which meet the eligibility criteria in Section 5 and 6.
 All applicants will receive a response from the RIT following the review of their project.

-Applications that have been accepted will be moved to the second stage and asked to elaborate their LOI with a more detailed budget and logframe.
+Applications which have been accepted will be moved to the second stage and asked to elaborate their LOI with a more detailed budget and logframe.
 Final approved LOIs will be awarded a small grant, with an agreement made between BirdLife International, as the RIT for the Mediterranean Basin Hotspot, and the applicant's institution (the "grantee").
 Grants will be denominated in United States dollars and grant agreements will be in English.